sujith-eag/Learning_Journey/HTML/4 Links and Images.md

 <a href="https://www.theodinprojct.com/about">About</a>
 ```
 ### Opening links in a new tab
+`target="_blank"` opens link in new blank tab.
 Default will be opening the link in the same tab `_self.
-This can be changed by using the attribute `target="_blank"`

 ```HTML
 <a href="https://www.theodinprojct.com/about" target="_blank" >About</a>
 ```

-## `rel="noreferrer"`
+## `rel="noreferrer"` for security
-To avoid the webpages knowing which pages have links pointing to them this tag is used, and also prevents the opened webpage from gaining access to the webpage it was opened from.
+The `rel` is set to `noreferrer` to avoid the webpages knowing which pages have links pointing to them.
+It also prevents the opened webpage from gaining access to the webpage it was opened from.

 ```HTML
 <a href="https://www.theodinprojct.com/about" target="_blank" rel="noreferrer">About</a>